KanarekLife/CV/cv.typ

         [Award for the best performance among all new employees in 2023.]
       )

-      I received the "Rookie of the Year 2023" award for my performance in 2023.
-Among the reasons for receiving the award were my technical skills, helping others, and my ability to deliver high-quality work in a timely manner.
+      I received the 'Rookie of the Year 2023' award for my performance in 2023.
+The reasons for receiving the award included my technical skills, assistance to others, and my ability to consistently deliver high-quality work in a timely manner.
     ],
     [
       #stack(